marceloszilagyi/Regression-models/README.md

 This report, using the mtcars database, addresses the question if the automatic transmission is better than the manual in terms of miles per gallon.
 An initial Student t-test shows a difference in favor of automated transmission between 3.6 and 10.8 mpg.
 As transmission can be influenced by other variables, linear regression was used to include relevant variables (e.g.: weight of the car).
 The final acceptable regression model includes the transmission as a predictor variable, but with p value of 0.2, indicating the transmission is not a predictor of mpg by itself, but only an acceptable predictor when jointly considered with the other variables (weight, number of cylinders and horse power).

-(note: document created in Markdown/Knit; most of calculations used "echo=FALSE" to meet 2 page requirement.)

 Exploratory data analysis
 =========================